In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 This post discusses the second theme, and discusses the types of appeals a veteran or survivor can file, when they can file them, and what purpose they serve.

-Throughout this post, and the entire series, here’s how I differentiate the 3 appeals processes:
+Throughout this post, and the entire series, here’s how I differentiate the two appeals processes:

-VA RAMP (the actual appeals modernization after February 2019)
+VA AMA (the actual appeals modernization process after February 19, 2019)

 Clear as mud?

-VA RAMP Appeals Process Change #1:The Supplemental Claim is a critical new “appeal” option.
+VA Appeals Modernization Change #1:The Supplemental Claim is a critical new “appeal” option.

-Under the new appeals process, you will get 3 appeal options.
+Under the new VA Appeals Modernization process, you will get 3 appeal options.

 That’s as easy as it gets folks.